folio-org/curriculum/03_initialize_okapi_from_the_command_line.md

 12:08:12 INFO  MainVerticle         API Gateway started PID 64161@Walkabout.lan.
 Listening on port 9130
 ```

-The `dev` parameter starts Okapi in 'development mode' (a known, clean state without any modules or tenants defined).
+The `dev` parameter starts the Okapi Gateway in 'development mode' (a known, clean state without any modules or tenants defined).
 The Okapi Gateway is using an in-memory database (a built-in PostgreSQL database can be specified by adding `-Dstorage=postgres` before the `-jar` parameter).
 We are going to run the Okapi Gateway with debugging turned on so you can see the effect of the requests passing through the gateway.
 The last line of output tells us that the Okapi Gateway is running on port 9130.